Cascaded variational quantum eigensolver algorithm

-in the interaction Hamiltonian.
-The coefficients and families for the two-site Hubbard model has, as an example, been provided in Table~\ref{t.1}.
+As an example, the coefficients and families for the two-site Hubbard model have been provided in Table~\ref{t.1}.

-We assume that each interaction $l\in\mathcal L$ only affects a subset of the one-fermion states, which we identify by the index set $\dot{\mathcal Q}_l\subset\mathcal Q$, and that the number of these states $\dot{Q}_l$ (which is no more than two for one-fermion interactions, four for two-fermion interactions, etc.) does not increase with system size $Q$.
-We also define the complementary set $\vec{\mathcal Q}_l\subset\mathcal Q$, which contains the indices of the states that are unaffected by the interaction, and unlike the former, the number of these latter states $\vec{Q_l}=Q-\dot{Q}_l$ does increase with system size. \textit{Note that the dot and arrow accents herein refer to ``a few specific'' and ``all the many other'' indices in $\mathcal Q$, respectively, which are unrelated to derivatives and vectors.} By affected states, we mean states with either an associated creation $c_q^\dagger$ or annihilation operator $c_q$ in the interaction Hamiltonian---but not both, as a number operator $\hat n_q=c_q^\dagger c_q$ could then be formed.
-Thus, the complementary index sets are
+We assume that each $l\in\mathcal L$ only affects a subset of the one-fermion states, which we identify by the index set $\dot{\mathcal Q}_l\subset\mathcal Q$, and that the number of these states $\dot{Q}_l$ (which is no more than two for one-fermion interactions, four for two-fermion interactions, etc.) does \underline{not} increase with system size $Q$.
+We also define the complementary set $\vec{\mathcal Q}_l\subset\mathcal Q$, which contains the indices of the states that are unaffected by the interaction, and unlike the former, the number of these latter states $\vec{Q_l}=Q-\dot{Q}_l$ \underline{does} increase with system size. \textit{Note that the dot and arrow accents herein refer to ``a few specific'' and ``all the many other'' indices in $\mathcal Q$, respectively.} By affected states, we mean states with either an associated creation $c_q^\dagger$ or annihilation operator $c_q$ in the Hamiltonian term---but not both, as a number operator $\hat n_q=c_q^\dagger c_q$ could then be formed, which except for a scalar leaves the states intact.
+Thus, the complementary index sets can be expressed as

 Using these sets, we split the families $n$ with the map

 into pairs of subfamilies $\dot{n}$ and $\vec{n}$ of $n$, for all $n\in\mathcal N$, where by definition the occupation numbers are matched so that